Strontian: Floating Free Church

 Strontian was the site of reputedly the first moored boat church in the country.

 Following the Disruption of 1843 in which the Church of Scotland Free (later the Free Church of Scotland) walked out of the Church of Scotland General Assembly, a congregation of 500 members around Strontian petitioned Sir James Riddell, who then owned the entirety of Ardnamurchan, for land and permission to build a new church.
 A number of attendants affirmed, in testimony to the Select Committee on Sites for Churches, illnesses contracted by worshippers attending services held outdoors in inclement weather.
 A letter by Riddell to Graham Speirs, Esq., notes "I find it impossible, conscientiously, to grant sites for churches, manses, and schools, which would imply a sanction on my part, and give a perpetuity on my estates, to a system which I believe to be anti-social and anti-Christian."

 With permission refused, subscriptions were taken from the local congregants of £1,400 to have a suitable craft built in Clyde.
 A floating church was established 150 metres offshore in Loch Sunart in 1846.

-Eventually a site was obtained in nearby Acharacle and a Free Church was built there in 1868.
+Eventually a site was obtained in nearby Ardnastang and a Free Church was built there in 1868.